MOscity/sensor-data-sync/README.md

 or "," , "\t", ";", " " ...

 - skiprows : 2
-Number of rows to skip before first row of datas / header.
+Skip rows before header / first row of datas.
+If a header is provided (!=None), one additional line will be skipped.

 - TimeFormat : 'Format = %%d.%%m.%%Y %%H:%%M:%%S'
 Time Format for the time datas.
-'Excel', 'DateTime_1Column', 'DateTime_2Column', 'origin', 'Format = <>'.
-See also help(SENSOR_Object).
+See above.

-- TimeColumn : None
+- TimeColumn : ''
 Column name with the time units.
 Use None to use first column.
+If provided, use exact name of the time/index column.

 - append_text : ''
-not yet implemented feature.
+Not yet implemented feature.

 - quotechar : '"'
-char used for quotations in the datafile.
+Character used for quotations in the datafile.

 - plotkey : ''
 Column for preview plot.
 Use '' or None to use last column.

-- header : None
+- header : []
 Overwrite header in the datafile.
 Use None to interpret first row as header.

-- header_export : None
+- header_export : []
 Signals to export.
 If None, header_export = header.

-- signal_units_dict : None
+- signal_units_dict : {}
 Dictionary for the units of the signals/columns.
 Use None for no units.

-- other_dict : None
+- other_dict : {}
 Additional dictionary, for example wavelengths for some signals.